-Russia’s use of an illegal nerve agent in Salisbury was met with an unprecedented global, diplomatic rebuff, in the sense that 28 countries expelled a total of 153 diplomats.
+Russia’s use of an illegal nerve agent in Salisbury was met with an unprecedented global diplomatic rebuff, in the sense that 28 countries expelled a total of 153 diplomats.
 The House will understand, therefore, the balance between the UK and Russia in expulsions of operatives: we lost a handful of people involved in the security side, while they lost about 153 across the world—a massive net loss for Russia and a significant gain for the UK.
-But we remain committed to a policy of engaging with Russia, while being wary of what they do.
+But we remain committed to a policy of engaging with Russia, while being wary of what it does.

 Despite the fact that oil and gas exports make up 70% of Russia’s international trade, they are not currently covered under the EU sanctions regime due to the high reliance of the EU on Russian gas exports.
 After our exit from the European Union, would that be a sensible extra measure for us to take that might assist with our diplomatic efforts?

 At the European championships in 2016, Russian hooligans showed themselves to be organised, well armed and extremely violent.
 British fans’ safety must be our top priority at the World cup.
 Will the Secretary of State confirm whether the British diplomat responsible for fans’ safety at the World cup was expelled by Russia?
 If so, how can the Government even contemplate relying on Russian reassurances that our fans will be safe?

 We are not actively trying to dissuade fans preparing to go to Russia for the World cup, as we do not think that would be right.
 They should look at our “Be on the Ball” website and the risks that we believe may be associated with any particular venues.
 But it is up to the Russians, and on their honour, to guarantee the safety of not just British fans, but fans from around the world.